You are here

 • Prospective transfer students will need to submit syllabi for each prerequisite course taken at their current non-UW institution so equivalency to UW courses can be assessed

-• Application eligibility is contingent on prerequisite course equivalency assessment (if a course is found not to be equivalent, the student will need to wait to apply as a UW student in a later quarter once the prerequisite coursework is completed)
+• Transfer direct applications are still required to meet all department prerequisites.
+If transfer credits do not satisfy all requirements, the student will need to wait to apply as a UW student in a later quarter once the prerequisite coursework is completed

 • The RTW Exam